 Also, most, if not all, personae have "inheritance types".
 Physical personae cannot learn magic, death/darkness personae cannot learn healing spells, Status Buff, or Light-based skills such as Hama, and so on.
 Granted, Igor mentions inheritance types as one of his help topics, but would it have been really hard to display the persona's inheritance type in its status menu?
 Guide Dang It.
 While some are easy to figure out (persona that start with mostly ice magic are usually ice inheritance type), some are just bizarre (there is at least one persona that starts with healing, ice, and wind skills, and you would think it's more aligned to magic, when in actuality its inheritance type is Pierce (which is physical).

 Persona 3: FES brings us "Orpheus Telos", a super-powered version of the protagonist's default persona.
-It's pretty much tailor-made for fighting the Bonus Boss, as it resists everything, has absurdly high stats and can be outfitted with any skill you want.
+It's tailor-made for fighting the Bonus Boss, as it resists all elements and physical attacks (while there's tons of persona that are immune, absorb or reflect multiple elements, the said Bonus Boss will use an One-Hit Kill attack on you every turn if you have any of the 3 forms of resistance mentioned above on your persona), has absurdly high stats and can be outfitted with any skill you want.
 The problem?
 You need to max every single Social Link in ONE playthrough.
 Every single one.
-Which pretty much screams "You DID print out that guide from GameFAQs, right?"
+Which screams "You DID print out that guide from GameFAQs, right?"

 Even though you have no reward if you do this in the original, it's still an insane Guide Dang It for one reason.
 You cannot miss a single day in the entire game.
 Didn't get enough in Charm to match the schedule?
 Reset!
 Get sick on a study day?
 Reset!
 Don't have enough money to begin the Devil link?
 Reset!
 FES reduces these by a day or two, but just see above.